danielfm/danielfm.github.io/portfolio.md

 ## Spare Time Hacks

 All my hacks are [open source code](https://github.com/danielfm).
-Check them out if you want to know what my code looks like.
+Check them out if you want to see what my code looks like.

 ### spotify.el